Magdalena Bay

 Core Days

-While snorkeling or freediving is often the preferred way to observe bait ball activity due to the speed and shallow nature of the action, the cruise also includes multiple scuba diving opportunities across the region.
+While snorkeling or freediving is often the preferred way to observe bait ball activity due to the speed and shallow nature of the action, the itinerary also includes multiple scuba diving opportunities across the region.
 Diving sites feature large schools of fish, turtles, and reef-associated species, as well as encounters with pelagic fish attracted by the nutrient-rich waters.
 Historic wreck dives form part of the experience, including a World War I-era submarine and the passenger steamship SS Independence, both offering a combination of marine growth and historical interest.

 Marine life sightings extend well beyond the bait balls.
 California sea lions are frequently encountered, along with pods of dolphins and species such as wahoo and other open-water predators.
 Seasonal whale activity adds another layer to the experience, with humpback whales migrating through the area at this time of year.
 Sightings of larger whale species are possible but remain dependent on natural conditions.
 Above the surface, the area supports abundant seabird life, including pelicans, gulls, boobies, frigate birds, shearwaters, and albatross, reflecting the overall productivity of the ecosystem.